Markets

 MT5 lets you apply it to multiple assets for comparison.

 The Fibonacci Retracement Indicator helps identify potential support and resistance levels during pullbacks.
-Based on Fibonacci ratios, it shows where price might pause or reverse before continuing a trend.
+Based on Fibonacci ratios, it shows where the price might pause or reverse before continuing a trend.

 Select Insert > Fibonacci > Retracement.